This article was updated April 27, 2021. Guidance on this topic is constantly evolving. Information is current as of the date of publication.

 Who isn’t eligible for a Shuttered Venue Operators Grant?

-A person or entity isn’t eligible for the SVOG program if it meets, or is controlled or majority owned by an entity that meets, the following criteria:
+A person or entity isn’t eligible for the SVOG program if it meets, or is controlled or majority owned by an entity that meets, one of the following criteria:

 - US contribution.
 It doesn’t have a place of business located in the United States; doesn’t operate primarily within the United States; or doesn’t make a significant contribution to the US economy through paying taxes or using US products, materials, or labor.